udexon/PhosMatrix/README.md

 - While it may be cardinal sins to admire the superiority of China's socialism, no one seems to be able to propose a solution for online tipping outside China, which we shall elaborate in this article.

+Although we do not have the statistics concerning online tipping in China, if we assume that with PhosMatrix, we can achieve 25% of China's volume in 5 years, at 5% per annum, that would be the biggest unicorn start up business in recent years.

+Yet this is only the beginning of a brave new world called Man Machine Matrix.

 Big Picture: